Quekzhengseng/ggdotcom/README.md

 - There is currently no scalling or load balancing with free tier of render, multiple users on the app will cause some delay in response.
 - The team is currently using paid for OpenAI key, please use the app with discretion as we have only inputted 10 dollar in total.

+Future Improvements:
+- Shift to production based cloud platforms to allow for load balancing
+- Improved RAG documents to other parts of Singapore
+- Authentication when in production

+Contributors:
+Quek Zheng Seng, Brejesh, Dwight

 **Any questions regarding backend infrastructure or if the website is down, contact @quekkyz on telegram.
 Thank you.**